prabhakarniraula/snort-openappid-machinelearning/README.md

 > Sessions are captured in file "/usr/session.txt".

+> Training dataset for Decision tree is in "/usr/dt.txt".

 > Structure chart is in "diagrams" folder

 > PCAP file is in "test" folder